greg-raven/Impeachment-Chronicles/_posts/2017-02-10-investigators-corroborate-dossier.md

 Spokespeople for the FBI, Department of Justice, CIA and Office of the Director of National Intelligence declined to comment.

-US intelligence officials emphasize the conversations were solely between foreign nationals, including those in or tied to the Russian government, intercepted during routine intelligence gathering.
+U.S. intelligence officials emphasize the conversations were solely between foreign nationals, including those in or tied to the Russian government, intercepted during routine intelligence gathering.

 Some of the individuals involved in the intercepted communications were known to the US intelligence community as "heavily involved" in collecting information damaging to Hillary Clinton and helpful to Donald Trump, two of the officials tell CNN.